ckeditor/ckeditor5/packages/ckeditor5-horizontal-line/docs/features/horizontal-line.md

 ## Demo

-Use the editor below to see the {@link module:horizontal-line/horizontalline~HorizontalLine} plugin in action.
+Use the editor below to see the horizontal line feature in action.

 {@snippet features/horizontal-line}

 ## Related features

 There are more CKEditor 5 features that can help you organize your document content better:
-* {@link features/headings Headings} &ndash; Divide your content into thematic sections.
+* {@link features/headings Headings} &ndash; Organize your content into thematic sections.
+* {@link features/page-break Page break} &ndash; Divide your document into pages.
+* {@link features/title Document title} &ndash; Clearly separate the title from the body.
+* {@link features/lists Lists} &ndash;  Create ordered (numbered) and unordered (bulleted) lists.

 ## Installation